dsietz/test-data-generation/README.md

 ## What's New

-Here's whats new in 0.0.2:
+Here's whats new in 0.0.5:

-* **Save Profile**: save the profile (with its algorithm, but not sample data) as a json file
-* **load Profile**: load a json file of a previously saved the profile
+* The following test_data_generation::data_sample_parser::DataSampleParser functions takes _&String_ instead of _&'static str_ as the path parameter.
+> - analyze_csv_file
+> - from_file
+> - generate_csv
+> - with_new
+> - save
+* The following test_data_generation::configs::Configs functions takes _&String_ instead of _&'static str_ as the path parameter.
+> - new
+* Added the test_data_generation::data_sample_parser::DataSampleParserfunction _analyze_csv_data_ function so that the csv data doesn't need to 'land' in order to be analyzed.
+This is helpful when wrapping the test data generation library in a REST service for instance.
+* Added thetest_data_generation::profile::profile::Profile _factualize_ function so that the processing of building Facts can be multi-threaded in the future
+* Added thetest_data_generation::profile::pattern::Pattern _factualize_ function so that the processing of building Facts can be multi-threaded in the future.
-* Updated the `README.md`
+* Refactored the following items
+> - test_data_generation::profile::Profile function apply_facts renamed to generate_from_pattern
+* Improved documentation

 ## About

 `test data generation` uses [Markov decision process](https://en.wikipedia.org/wiki/Markov_decision_process) machine learning to create algorithms that enable test data generation on the fly without the overhead of test data databases, security data provisioning (e.g.: masking, obfuscation), or standing up remote services.

 The algorithm is built on the bases of: